Skip to content

 Overview

-• PicoFastAPIError is the common base class for all custom errors in pico_fastapi.
+• PicoFastAPIError is the common base class for all custom errors in pico-fastapi.

 • NoControllersFoundError is raised when the controller discovery process completes without finding any controllers.